billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [Evidence of differences in diurnal electrodermal, temperature and heart rate patterns by mental health status in free-living data](https://billster45.github.io/ScienceCritAI/Mental_Health_Smartwatch_summary_20250824_094102.html)
-**Why read this:** This paper is worth reading as it explores the relationship between physiological data collected from wearable technology and mental health symptoms, revealing significant differences in electrodermal activity, skin temperature, and heart rate patterns among individuals with varying levels of depression and anxiety.
-The findings highlight the potential of continuous monitoring in free-living contexts to enhance our understanding of mental health, suggesting that physiological markers may provide valuable insights beyond traditional self-reported measures.
+**Why read this:** This paper is worth reading as it explores the relationship between physiological data collected from wearable technology and mental health symptoms, revealing significant differences in electrodermal activity, heart rate, and skin temperature among individuals with varying levels of depression and anxiety.
+The findings highlight the potential of continuous monitoring in free-living contexts to enhance our understanding of mental health, suggesting that physiological markers can provide valuable insights into emotional states beyond traditional self-reports.

 **Date:** 2025-08-24
 **Journal:** BMJ Mental Health